iotivity/iotivity-lite/README.rst

 It was designed to build secure and interoperable IoT applications in full compliance with the
 `OCF specifications <https://openconnectivity.org/developer/specifications>`_
-with a minimal footprint not exceeding the needs of the specifications.
+with a limited footprint not exceeding the needs of the specifications.
 The stack architecture lends itself to be ported rapidly to any chosen hardware/OS environment.

 IoT applications may be built for a wide variety of rich and resource-constrained devices across the IoT landscape.
-As a general guideline, it should be feasible to deploy applications on class 2 constrained devices (>256KB Flash, >50KB RAM), or better.
+As a general guideline, it should be feasible to deploy applications on class 2 constrained devices (>256KB Flash, >64KB RAM), or better.

 The project is open-source, and its code is distributed under the